Snack food industry trends: Small is the new big in snack packaging

 Bulk snack food packaging is not better

 In the past, bulk snack food packaging was the standard.
-It was expected that consumers would portion out products on their own and that buying in bulk was the frugal and responsible choice, especially for families.
+Consumers expected to portion out products on their own and felt buying in bulk was the frugal and responsible choice, especially for families.
 However, today's emerging generations desire convenience and portability above all, and this is especially evident when exploring current snack food industry trends.

 Snacking on dairy

-Also contributing to the snackification trend are recent changes in dietary guidelines that have started to impact food markets not typically considered for snacking.
+Also contributing to the snackification trend are changes in dietary guidelines and consumer attitudes that impact food markets not typically considered for snacking.

-With newly released nutrition guidelines that no longer vilify fat and the increased popularity of ketogenic and low-carbohydrate lifestyles, dairy is no longer considered just a mix-in, addition to a meal, or topping.
-Dairy products in single-serve package formats are now seeing a growing market as snack foods.
+With revised nutrition guidelines that no longer vilify fat and the increased popularity of ketogenic and low-carbohydrate lifestyles, dairy is no longer considered just a mix-in, addition to a meal, or topping.
+Dairy products in premium, single-serve package formats are now seeing a growing market as snack foods.
 Convenient dairy innovations seen on store shelves now include:

 - Single-serve packages of cottage cheese